QA Teachers A - K

-That first quilt he designed as a teenager traveled with him, and after collecting a few vintage quilts, Scott picked up the quilting bug again and has been playing with fiber and color ever since.
-He has had many quilt patterns published in a numerous quilt magazines since 2008.
-He has been running his blog www.bluenickelstudios.com since 2006 and been self-publishing patterns since 2012.
-His "Painted Forest" quilt pattern has become a classic pattern now, but he has plenty more modern "Urban Folk" quilt patterns via his website and Etsy.
+Scott's patterns are widely published in numerous quilt magazines and has his own self-published line.
+His "Painted Forest" quilt pattern has become a classic, but he has plenty more modern "Urban Folk" quilt patterns via his website and Etsy.
 He has designed two lines of modern batiks for Banyan Batiks as well.

 Art has always been a big part of June’s life.
 Majoring in Art Education, she focused on oil painting, but enjoyed sketching, water colors, charcoal drawings and more.
 In 1969, she began quilting, and in 1980 she was teaching quilting and began to design as well.
 By 2000, she had designed many patterns for various companies and branched out with her own company, Log Cabin Quiltworks.
 She has also written two books.
 Her work features landscape and nature appliqué, and she has recently added painting and inking on fabric.